Improving Learning

 To a graduating high school senior, grades are everything.
 But how do colleges view bad grades and can you still get into college without a perfect GPA?
 Keep reading to find out.

-Some students handle the pressure of high school better than others, and some are simply better at school for whatever reason.
+Some students handle the pressure of high school better than others, and some are better at school for whatever reason.
 Poor grades are sometimes viewed as an indicator of laziness, but that is not always the case.
 For many students, poor grades are a small piece of the puzzle.
-Many students struggle with basic study skills or test taking while others have difficulty with learning disabilities, distractions at home, or other issues that affect their academic success.
+Many students struggle with basic study skills or test taking, while others have difficulty with learning disabilities, distractions at home, or other issues that affect their academic success.

 College admissions have changed significantly over the years.
 Today, colleges want to see their students be well-rounded individuals with real-life experience and a direction for their future.
 Grades are still a key indicator of discipline and academic potential, but they aren’t everything.
 Even if you have poor grades, you can still get into college.

-Do Grades Really Matter for Community College?
+Do Grades Matter for Community College?

 . . .read more